firefart/gochro/Readme.md

 If errors occur the error will be logged to stdout and a non information leaking error message is presented to the user.

-This project is currently used on [https://wpscan.io](https://wpscan.io) for taking website screenshots and to generate PDF reports.
+This project was used on [https://wpscan.io](https://wpscan.io) for taking website screenshots and to generate PDF reports.

 ## Screenshot